UweGerdes/frontend-development/README.md

 Run a container from the image just created and connect to your environment (with the localhost ports of gulp livereload on 5381, responsive-check on 5382, compare-layouts on 5383 and a running nginx docker container, the hostname `dockerhost` is used in test configs).

-Removes the container after if your nginx ip address changes.
+Remove the container and run again if your nginx ip address changes.

 ```bash
 $ docker run -it \